skills/publish-docker-images/.github/steps/1-step.md

    docker-publish.yml
    ```

-1. Define the workflow name, triggers, and permissions:
+1. Within that file, let's start by defining the workflow name, event trigger and permissions:

    ```yaml
    name: Docker Publish